duckdb/pg_duckdb/docs/motherduck.md

 Any tables that you already had in MotherDuck are automatically available in Postgres.
 Since DuckDB and MotherDuck allow accessing multiple databases from a single connection and Postgres does not, we map database+schema in DuckDB to a schema name in Postgres.

 The default MotherDuck database will be easiest to use (see below for details), by default this is `my_db`.

+## Advanced MotherDuck configuration

 If you want to specify which MotherDuck database is your default database, then you need to configure MotherDuck using a `SERVER` and a `USER MAPPING` as such:

 ```sql
 CREATE SERVER md_server